SuperGLUE: A Stickier Benchmark for General-Purpose Language Understanding Systems: Excluded Tasks

+In this section we provide some examples of tasks that we evaluated for inclusion but ultimately could not include.
+We report on these excluded tasks only with the permission of their authors.
+We turned down many medical text datasets because they are usually only accessible with explicit permission and credentials from the data owners.

+Tasks like QuAC \citep{choi2018quac} and STREUSLE \citep{schneider2015corpus} differed substantially from the format of other tasks in our benchmark, which we worried would incentivize users to spend significant effort on task-specific model designs, rather than focusing on general-purpose techniques.
+It was challenging to train annotators to do well on Quora Insincere Questions \footnote{\url{https://www.kaggle.com/c/quora-insincere-questions-classification/data}}, Empathetic Reactions \citep{Buechel18emnlp}, and a recast version of Ultra-Fine Entity Typing \citep[][see Appendix \ref{ax:ultrafine} for details]{choi2018ultra}, leading to low human performance.
+BERT achieved very high or superhuman performance on Query Well-Formedness \citep{faruqui2018identifying}, PAWS \citep{zhang2019paws}, Discovering Ongoing Conversations \citep{zanzotto2017have}, and GAP \citep{webster2018mind}.

-During the process of selecting tasks for SuperGLUE, we collect human performance baselines and run BERT-based machine baselines for some tasks that we ultimately exclude from our task list.
-We choose to exclude these tasks because our BERT baseline performs better than our human performance baseline or if the gap between human and machine performance is small.
+During the process of selecting tasks for our benchmark, we collected human performance baselines and run BERT-based machine baselines for some tasks that we ultimately excluded from our task list.
+We chose to exclude these tasks because our BERT baseline performs better than our human performance baseline or if the gap between human and machine performance is small.

-On Quora Insincere Questions\footnote{\url{https://www.kaggle.com/c/quora-insincere-questions-classification/data}} our BERT baseline outperforms our human baseline by a small margin: an F1 score of 67.2 versus 66.7 for BERT and human baselines respectively.
-Similarly, on the Empathetic Reactions dataset \citep{Buechel18emnlp}, BERT outperforms our human baseline, where BERT's predictions have a Pearson correlation of 0.45 on empathy and 0.55 on distress, compared to 0.45 and 0.35 for our human baseline.
-For PAWS-Wiki, \cite{zhang2019paws} report that BERT achieves an accuracy of 91.9\%, while our human baseline achieved 84\% accuracy.
-These three tasks are excluded from SuperGLUE since our, admittedly conservative, human baselines are worse than machine performance.
+On Quora Insincere Questions our BERT baseline outperforms our human baseline by a small margin: an F1 score of 67.2 versus 66.7 for BERT and human baselines respectively.
+Similarly, on the Empathetic Reactions dataset, BERT outperforms our human baseline, where BERT's predictions have a Pearson correlation of 0.45 on empathy and 0.55 on distress, compared to 0.45 and 0.35 for our human baseline.
+For PAWS-Wiki, we report that BERT achieves an accuracy of 91.9\%, while our human baseline achieved 84\% accuracy.
+These three tasks are excluded from the benchmark since our, admittedly conservative, human baselines are worse than machine performance.
 Our human performance baselines are subject to the clarity of our instructions (all instructions can be found in Appendix~\ref{ax:instruct}), and crowd workers engagement and ability.